meashiri/ctf-writeups/gh-pages/content/posts/202309-DUCTF/index.md

 * After the CTF, I discovered the author's solution, which used the transaction id and operand fields to setup the `.com` part of the name and referencing it to bring the request size to be exactly 72 bytes.
 ![](2023-09-03-23-13-47.png)

+* More details here (https://justinapplegate.me/2023/ductf-minidns/) on why `flag` cannot be used as the pointer

 [^1]: https://cabulous.medium.com/dns-message-how-to-read-query-and-response-message-cfebcb4fe817
 [^2]: https://spathis.medium.com/how-dns-got-its-messages-on-diet-c49568b234a2